microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ![image](./img/prep7.png)

-Wait until the load balancer has been created, cahnge back to the *Load balancing* section, select the *plb-frontend* Load Balancer and click *Frontend IP configuration* from the navigation pane on the left.
+Wait until the load balancer has been created, change back to the *Load balancing* section, select the *plb-frontend* Load Balancer and click *Frontend IP configuration* from the navigation pane on the left.
 Note down the Public IP of the *LoadBalancerFrontEnd* configuration.
 Repeat the step for the *plb-frontend-dest* Load Balancer.

 ![image](./img/prep8.png) -->

 #### **Task 6.2: Create a new Azure Traffic Manager Profile**

 Azure Traffic Manager is a DNS-based traffic load balancer.
 It allows us to distribute traffic to public facing endpoints like our two Public Load Balancer.
 Traffic Manager can be created in advance to distribute traffic among the old and new load balancer.
-The DNS conbfiguration of the application can be changed in advance to point to the Traffic Manager Profile instead to the Public IP of the Load Balancer.
+The DNS configuration of the application can be changed in advance to point to the Traffic Manager Profile instead to the Public IP of the Load Balancer.
 Using this approach makes sure that Traffic Manager automatically removes the old Load Balancer after the frontend servers were migrated.

 From the Azure Portal open the Load Balancing blade, select Traffic Manager on the Navigation pane on the left and click *Create*.

 ![image](./img/prep9.png)

-Select a name for the Traffic Manager profile and select the *destination-rg* as the Resourec Group.
+Select a name for the Traffic Manager profile and select the *destination-rg* as the Resource Group.

 > [!NOTE]
 > Use routing method *Priority*, so we can make sure the traffic is only routed to the destination Load Balancer after the migration.

 ![image](./img/prep10_1_1.png)

 From the Load Balancing overview page select *Traffic Manager* and select the previously created Traffic Manager profile.
 Select *Endpoints* and click *Add*.
 Add each public IP of the source and destination Load Balancer as separate endpoints.

 > [!NOTE]